It’s time for a cookout and everyone loves food on a stick!

 This is how I made my kebabs recently, but, of course, adjust according to what you find that is good!
 This makes one dozen hearty kebabs!

-Combine in a small pot and heat to a simmer:
+In a small pot, combine and heat to a simmer:

 Set this aside to infuse.